Hierarchical Adversarial Bandits for Online Configuration Optimization: Introduction

 \section{Introduction}

 The multi-armed bandit (MAB) problem is a fundamental concept in decision theory and machine learning.
 It effectively illustrates the exploration-exploitation dilemma that arises in many real-world situations, such as clinical trials, online advertising, resource allocation, and dynamic pricing \cite{villar2015multi,schwartz2017customer}.
-In its simplest form, an agent must repeatedly choose from a set of actions, known as "arms," each of which provides a reward.
-The objective is to maximize the cumulative reward over time.
+In its simplest form, an agent must repeatedly choose from a set of actions, known as ``arms,'' each of which provides a reward.
+The objective is to maximize the cumulative reward over time, or equally, minimizing the \emph{regret}.
 The primary challenge is finding the right balance between exploring different arms to understand their reward distributions and exploiting those arms that have previously generated the highest rewards \cite{slivkins2019introduction,bergemann2006bandit,bubeck2012regret}.

-The MAB framework has undergone substantial theoretical advancements and has practical applications that offer valuable insights into optimal decision-making under uncertainty \cite{djallel2019survey}.
+The MAB framework has made significant theoretical progress over the years, and its practical applications offer valuable insights into optimal decision-making under uncertainty \cite{djallel2019survey}.
 However, many real-world applications diverge from the assumptions of the classical MAB setting, especially when addressing evolving environments and complex relationships among choices \cite{auer2002nonstochastic, slivkins2008adapting}.

 This paper addresses one such departure, studying a framework for the multi-armed bandit problem in a dynamic, nonstochastic (adversarial) environment.
 The setup is inspired by real-world systems that involve a vast number of optimization parameters, such as automated configuration tuning for computing and storage systems.
 Automatic configuration and tuning in various real-world settings—ranging from industrial machines to smart home appliances—have become critical challenges due to the increasing complexity and diversity of modern systems and devices.
 In the context of data centers and high-performance computing (HPC), we can find examples of this, such as GPU kernel optimization using Bayesian optimization \cite{willemsen2021bayesian}, online energy optimization in GPUs \cite{xu2024online}, and hyperparameter optimization \cite{li2018hyperband}. \revision{The method and work we report here were specifically applied to design an automated method that optimizes a real storage system employed in a large distributed computation cluster that has a large configuration space.}